-Frequently asked questions and possible issues you may face when working with Cloud4RPi:
+Frequently asked questions and possible issues you can encounter with Cloud4RPi:

 How to avoid an Installation Error?